tavicu/homebridge-samsung-tizen/README.md

 - Option to turn ON and OFF the TV right after the switch was toggled

 ## Installation
-1. Install HomeBridge, please follow it's [README](https://github.com/nfarina/homebridge/blob/master/README.md).
+- Install HomeBridge, please follow it's [README](https://github.com/nfarina/homebridge/blob/master/README.md).
-2. Install this plugin using: `npm install -g --unsafe-perm homebridge-samsung-tv`
+- Install this plugin using: `npm install -g --unsafe-perm homebridge-samsung-tv`
-3. Update your configuration file.
+- Update your configuration file.
 See below for a sample.

 ## Configuration
 - Edit your configuration file from `~/.homebridge/config.json`
 - Platform should always be **SamsungTV** then on the devices you can add your Samsung TV's.
-- The **IP address** and **MAC address** are required in order to send the commands and wake the TV with **WOL** (Wake on lan) protocol..
+- The **IP address** and **MAC address** are required in order to send the commands and wake the TV with **WOL** (Wake on lan) protocol.

 ```
 "platforms": [ {